This post contains affiliate links at no extra cost to you.

 I absolutely adore my city of Amsterdam.
 It’s beautiful and there’s always something to do.
 But now that we are all settled and we’re not in the honeymoon stage anymore, sometimes I get antsy.
 You know…that “I have GOT to get outta here” feeling?

-We travel a lot — about once a month — to keep this feeling away.
+We travel a lot — about once a month — to keep this feeling way.
 It doesn’t have to be far, but it can’t be in Amsterdam!
 So, how about a little day trip to an idyllic town easily accessible by train from Amsterdam?
+Sounds like a perfect opportunity to take a day trip to Delft.

 Sounds like a great time to visit Delft.
 It has an old town that is perfect to get lost in, find some antiques, and if you’re lucky…chocolate!
 Yes, I’m starting off with chocolate because it caught me by surprise and it’s CHOCOLATE!